If you’re living in the UK, this guide on the UK childcare system also includes information on Statutory Maternity Pay and Maternity Allowance.

-In addition to taking care of your child during pre-school years, you can also count on them later, as they offer childcare before or after school, as well as during school holidays.
-Some of them offer flexible hours to coordinate with your work schedule.
+In addition to taking care of your child during pre-school years, you can also count on them later; they offer childcare before or after school, as well as during school holidays.
+Some offer flexible hours to coordinate with your work schedule.

-In order to sign an agreement contract with a childminder, you will need to negotiate rates, including cases of extra working hours, holiday payment, as well as terms and conditions.
-Prices vary according to your region and the age of the child (it’s usually more expensive for younger children as they require more attention and special care).
-According to the Childcare Cost Survey 2009
+In order to sign an agreement contract with a childminder, you must negotiate rates, including extra working hours, holiday pay, as well as terms and conditions.
+Prices vary according to region and the child’s age.
+It’s usually more expensive for younger children, as they require more attention.

-Children’s centres are also an alternative.
+Children’s centers are also an alternative.
 Their working hours are usually between 8:00 and 18:00 all year round.
-You can choose whether to use their services all day long or leave your child in their care for only a few hours a day.
-All the details on children’s centres can be found on your local Family Information Service website
+You can choose whether to use their services all day long or leave your child in their care for a few hours.
+All the details on children’s centers are available on your local Family Information Service website.

 Maternity Allowance and Statutory Maternity Pay